uozuAho/open_spiel_playground/readme.md

 framework that comes with a bunch of games and algorithms.
 This repo documents how to get it installed and run some examples.

+# todo for mcts vs andoma
+- remove printouts
+- play more games!

 # Getting started
 - use linux
     - mingw: just a pain, everything breaks